Find answers to some of the questions that are frequently asked by our customers with individual or family cover.

 You’re covered from your policy start date, for treatments had on or after that date.
-This is subject to any relevant qualifying periods.
-But if you’re not entirely happy with your choice, you have a 14 day ‘cooling off’ period from receipt of your policy documents.
+This is subject to any relevant qualifying periods which can be found in your policy handbook.

 We’ll refund the premium for the cooling off period.
 However, we will deduct the costs of any claims paid during that time.
 If the cost of your claims is greater than the premium, then you won’t be entitled to a refund.

 Your cover starts from the date that we include you on the policy.
 It then carries on until your renewal date.
 It will carry on from one renewal date to the next, until either you, your employer, or Simplyhealth cancel it.

 No, our health cash plan offers money back towards everyday healthcare costs, like optical and dental bills, up to annual limits.
 We let you choose your own treatment providers – as long as they're a registered practitioner.

 You can increase or decrease your level of cover once during your renewal year.
 If you do decide to change your level of cover, you will be unable to change it again until your next renewal date.

 Please be sure to check your policy documents.
 Some plans do not have renewal dates.
 In which case, if you do change your level of cover, you then need to stay on the same level for at least 12 months.
 If you’re unsure, feel free to contact us.

 Your health cover should remain useful, and right for your needs.
 We recommend you review your plan on a regular basis.
 Please let us know any significant changes to your requirements.

 You can add your partner, providing they are: